 Advanced Degree Accreditation Assessment Process

 We welcome applications for Advanced Degree Accreditation from all UK universities.
-Advanced Accreditation is usually achieved through the assessment steps as outlined below; the Accreditation Assessment Panel will consider the evidence submitted, and judge how the programme meets the assessment criteria.
+Accreditation is usually achieved through the assessment steps as outlined below; the Accreditation Assessment Panel will consider the evidence submitted, and judge how the programmes meet the assessment criteria.
 This whole process will normally take 6 – 12 months.

 All supporting documents and relevant forms can be found under Advanced Degree Accreditation important documents.